 |Communication with and between emergency services through the 112 emergency number and C2000||B||Public Order and Safety||Security and Justice|

 Identifying critical processes allows the use of tools and scarce resources in a more efficient and targeted manner.
-The assessment distinguishes between two critical categories, A and B. The distinction between A and B critical could be helpful in prioritising incidents or the development of capacities to increase resilience.
+The assessment distinguishes between two critical categories, A and B. The distinction between A- and B-critical can be helpful in prioritising incidents or the development of capacities to increase resilience.

 This category includes infrastructure, in which disruption, damage or failure meets at least one of the three impact criteria and meets the criterion of cascade effects.

 - Economic impact: > approximately €50 billion in damage or an approximately five percent drop in real income.